Heel Spurs

 What Causes Heel Spurs?

-A heel spur may develop for a number of reasons.
-Most often they accompany a condition called plantar fasciitis, which is inflammation and irritation of the plantar fascia.
-Additional causes of heel spurs are consistent with the causes of plantar fasciitis as well.
-These causes can include wearing shoes that do not have good arch support, strain on foot muscles and ligaments, flat feet or high arched feet, and being overweight.
+A heel spur may develop for a number of reasons; most often they accompany a condition called plantar fasciitis, which is inflammation and irritation of the plantar fascia.
+Additional causes of heel spurs are consistent with the causes of plantar fasciitis as well, there are numerous factors that can contribute to heel spurs:

 There are many potential causes for heel spurs.

-Treating a heel spur with the same treatment procedures used for plantar fasciitis is usually effective.
-The treatment usually consists of a combination of stretching exercise, resting and icing the foot, wearing good quality shoes with insoles, and avoiding going barefoot.
+Due to the similarities between the two, the treatment for heel plantar fasciitis is usually effective for treating heel spurs as well.
+The treatment usually consists of a combination of stretching, exercise, resting and icing the foot, wearing good quality shoes with insoles, and avoiding going barefoot.

 A healthy lifestyle can help you to avoid developing this condition.
 This includes maintaining a healthy weight, stretching before physical activity, and wearing supportive shoes both for day-to-day wear and athletic activities.